 Make-Ahead

-- To store: Cover the bread in an airtight container or with plastic wrap, then it will stay moist for 3-5 days on the counter or refrigerator.
+- To store: Cover the bread in an airtight container or with plastic wrap, and it will stay moist for 3-5 days on the counter or refrigerator.

 - To thaw: Place loaf in the refrigerator overnight, or thaw at room temperature for a few hours then unwrap to serve.